jonnywinter/jonnywinter.github.io/_posts/2021-01-11-meraki-api-powershell-post.md

 80019             Org 2              https://n1.meraki.com/o/Sxxxxxb/manage/organization/overview
 80005             Org 3              https://n1.meraki.com/o/Fxxxxxd/manage/organization/overview
 ```
 Select an organisation in which to create a network, note down the coresponding ID and check out the instructions written by Meraki [here](https://developer.cisco.com/meraki/api-v1/#!create-organization-network).
 The request is saying to send a POST request to /organizations/{organizationId}/networks - the same destination we previously sent a GET request to to retrieve the list of networks.
-As it's a POST request we will need to supply a body in JSON format.
+A POST request is used to create data on a specific resource, like a web server (think a Facebook post).
+The instructions state that we will need to supply all data for the new network in JSON format - a common theme with Meraki.
 There is a sample body on that link, but for ease I've included it below -
 ```json
 {
     "name": "Long Island Office",